aissam-en/MING-docker/README.md

 ```bash
 docker-compose up
 ```
+(If you want to make changes in the codes).

 ### 2. Pulling it from docker hub :
 The mqtt_clients_img in available on docker hub too.